Ilia Malinin: 2025–26 season: Milano Cortina Olympics team gold, third consecutive World champion and Grand Prix Final gold, new world record

 The following month, he took his sixth individual Grand Prix gold at 2025 Grand Prix de France.
-“Right now, I feel very confident and happy with how things went,” he said.
-“I did feel very nervous going out there.
-The goal was simply to make it to the end in one piece.”
+He said, "Right now, I feel very confident and happy with how things went.
+I did feel very nervous going out there.
+The goal was simply to make it to the end in one piece."

 At 2025 Skate Canada International, Malinin broke his own record in the free skate with a score of 228.97, finishing with a personal-best total of 333.81.
 After the performance, he stated "it wasn't perfect" and that he hoped to push the record even higher.
-"It almost felt like I was on autopilot and everything was just happening one element after the other," he said.
+"It almost felt like I was on autopilot and everything was just happening one element after the other", he said.